code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 [INFO] ------------------------------------------------------------------------
 {% endhighlight %}

-You can find the result in the <var>target/test-outputs/greetings.txt</var> file.
+You can find the result in the <var>target/test-outputs/greetings.txt</var> file:

 {% highlight plaintext %}
 Hello John Doe!